 Even though infestations can happen any time of year, bed bugs are more active in summer.
 Cold weather causes latent activity, which can be misleading.
 Residents may believe the bugs are gone when in reality they have just slowed down.

 The point when bed bugs are gone is when sanity returns to life.
 At that point, a great burden is lifted from your shoulders.
 There is nothing more stressful to begin to feel secure, just to experience a reinfestation.

-Bed bug stress disturbs even the strongest of person.
+Bed bug stress disturbs even the strongest of personalities.
 Even though the bugs themselves are not dangerous, the stress and disruption to life can become harmful to mental and physical health.

 To believe you have won the war just to find out your enemy has been lying in wait is very disturbing.
 The simple awareness that spring brings the warmth bed bugs need to increase their reproduction cycle can be enough to stop it cold.

-Another reason that bed bugs are worse in spring is because this the time of year that people emerge from their homes.
-They get out more, which increases the risk a bed bug stow away might travel on them.
+Another reason that bed bugs are worse in spring is that it's the time of year that people emerge from their homes.
+They get out more, which increases the risk a bed bug stowaway might travel on them.
 The same way this can increase germs in spring, this also increases bed bugs.

 How to Fight Bed Bugs in Summer

 Fighting bedbugs in the midst of winter would make anyone feel bone-weary.
 The good news is that the warm winds of summer bring renewed predetermination.
 I don't mean that you shouldn't put in the elbow grease.
 Of course, you should!

 Warm weather is an opportunity to successfully pull off eradication plans.
 Detection is the first journey on a long road to extermination.
 Calling a professional in early spring sometimes yields a few great deals.
 Trust me, you will need to be frugal to keep the matter of things affordable.